 New World Composition Challenge

-As part of The New World Initiative, the Philharmonic is launching the New World Composition Challenge, inviting New York City–based composers to create works of not more than three minutes that contain or reference themes from Dvořák’s Symphony No. 9, From the New World.
+The votes are in!
+Eleven winners have been chosen for the New World Composition Challenge.
+As part of The New World Initiative, the Composition Challenge invited New York City—based composers to create works that contained or referenced themes from Dvořák’s Symphony No. 9, From the New World.

 The NWI seeks to include all New York–based musicians who are willing to participate and help us celebrate the Philharmonic’s 175th anniversary and the city we call home.
 Students both public and private, amateurs and professionals, soloists and groups exceeding 200 members performing music in any genre, from orchestral to reggae to jazz and more — all are welcome.
 Those who join have free access to the Opening Gala Concert dress rehearsal and Open Rehearsals throughout the 2016–17 season; arrangements, scores, and sheet music bowed by Philharmonic musicians; a traveling exhibit from the New York Philharmonic Archives; and promotion here on the website.